PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/ClusteringK-Means.md

 ## 2) Workshop
 Now, we're introduced to Cluster analysis it's time ground down these fundamental by doing a workshop on the ```KMeans``` algorithm.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Clustering: K-Means**.
+Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Clustering: K-Means**, in particular:
+- Lesson: K-Means Clustering
+- Quiz: K-Means Clustering
+- Lesson: K-Means++ Clustering

 > You will have time to work on the Handwriting Recognition using K-Means project tomorrow in the data lab.

-# 3)  Daily Q&A
-At 16:00, there's a online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.
+# Next up!
+Coming Datalab we will reflect on K-means Clustering Analyses again and give you an opportunity to ask any questions you might have.

+In datalab, we will apply K-means clustering on our problem statement for the Oosterhout dataset!

 ## Resources
 - [Codecademy](https://www.codecademy.com/learn/machine-learning)